linuxmint/cinnamon-spices-desklets/bbcwx@oak-wood.co.uk/README.md

 The Weather Desklet displays current and forecast weather on your Cinnamon desktop.
-It has plenty of options for configuring how it looks and comes with selection of great weather icons, or you can use your own.
+It has plenty of options for configuring how it looks and comes with a selection of great weather icons, or you can use your own.
 For those who like to keep an eye on the weather in several locations it supports multiple instances.